 After returning to El Paso, Ann exhibited in regional and national shows.
 Having grown up in an engineering and commercial construction family and working in the industry periodically, she also designed her first house and studio in El Paso in 1978.
 Joseph and Ann divorced in 1981.
 Three years later, she married Wayne Massey and in 1986 they moved into the house and studio in Santa Teresa, New Mexico that she not only designed, but also supervised the build.

 1990 proved to be a pivotal year in Ann’s artistic career as she entered her first three exhibitions in New York and won awards in all three: The American Artists Professional League, The Allied Artists of America, and The Knickerbocker Artists New York.
-It was also the year that ended her search for the Old Masters’ painting techniques when she placed herself for a few weeks under the tutelage of Ann Didusch Schuler at the Schuler School of Fine Arts in Baltimore, Maryland.
+Since then, she has continued to consistently win awards in New York with the AAPL, the AAA, and the Catharine Lorillard Wolfe Art Club.
+1990 was also the year that ended her twenty years of searching for the Old Masters’ painting techniques when she placed herself for a few weeks under the tutelage of Ann Didusch Schuler at the Schuler School of Fine Arts in Baltimore, Maryland.

-However, the success and demands of the gallery allowed her no freedom to create her own art.
+However, the success and demands of the gallery allowed her little freedom to create her own art.
 In 1994, she closed the gallery.
-After Wayne and Ann divorced, she moved to Paris, France, to devote more time to her art career, growth, and opportunities.
+After Wayne and Ann divorced that same year, she moved to Paris, France, to devote more time to her art career, growth, and opportunities.
 Two years later, a retrospective of her work, “From Here to There,” which covered 26 years of her drawing and painting, was held at the Chamizal National Memorial in the US.

 Ann and her better half since 1994, Henri Bérenger, live in Paris, and her current art studio is in Ivry-sur-Seine, though she also maintains a studio in El Paso, Texas.